dev-without-borders/mindscribe/README.md

 4. Select output directory and format.
 5. Click "Transcribe".

----

 ## Disclaimer

-First real Python project, built with AI help, made in my free time.
+First "real" Python project, built with AI help, made in my free time.
 Be patient, contribute if you can!
 And I'm using AI-assistance from different LLMs (Claude, Gemini, Mistral) and I feel no shame.
 Use the tools you have! 😊

----

 ## Roadmap